JJLDonley/Simple-Programming-Language/simple-grammar.md

 identifier(params): return_type { body }
 ```

-Procedures are first-class citizens and can be assigned to variables, passed as arguments, and returned from other procedures.
+Procedures can be referenced and passed around using the `fn` type, but cannot be defined inline.

 ### Conditionals
 Conditionals are expression-based with no keywords: